-SPAN 101 Elementary Spanish I SPAN 102 Elementary Spanish II SPAN 201 Intermediate Spanish I SPAN 202 Intermediate Spanish II SPAN 331 Advanced Spanish Composition & Conversation I SPAN 332 Advanced Spanish Composition & Conversation II SPAN 334 Spanish American Culture and Civilization SPAN 335 Major Hispanic Writers I SPAN 336 Major Hispanic Writers II SPAN 343 The Latin American Short Story: Love, Death, and Humor SPAN 345 Tales of Mystery from Latin America SPAN 432 Contemporary Trends in Spanish-American Thought SPAN 435 The Boom in Latin American Literature SPAN 443 Spanish American Film SPAN 445 Tales of the Fantastic from the Southern Cone SPAN 446 Testimonial Literature of the Dirty War SPAN 448 Controversial Cinema of Latin America MINOR IN MUSEUM STUDIES (MST) (7 COURSES) Sponsored by the Art and Music, Fashion Design and Retailing, and History departments, this interdepartmental minor requires that students take a minimum of four (4) courses outside of their major subject area, including an internship.
+SPAN 101 Elementary Spanish I SPAN 102 Elementary Spanish II SPAN 201 Intermediate Spanish I SPAN 202 Intermediate Spanish II MINOR IN MEDIA, CULTURE, AND SOCIETY (MCS) (5 COURSES) Sponsored by the Communication, Media, & Performance, and the Sociology & Criminology departments, this interdisciplinary minor offers students the opportunity to explore the intimate connection between media platforms and institutions on the one hand, and society and culture on the other.
+The minor requires that students take a minimum of four (4) courses outside of their major subject area.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
-To complete the course residency requirement for a minor, a minimum of three (3) courses (12 semester hours) in the minor must be taken at Framingham State University.
+To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.
 The minor requires five (5) courses as follows: Two (2) Required Courses: